hestiacp/hestiacp/README.md

 ----------------------------
 HestiaCP is licensed under [GPL v3](https://github.com/hestiacp/hestiacp/blob/master/LICENSE) license.

-Donation
+Donations
 ----------------------------
-Hestia is open source, free to use and will stay free for everyone!
-If you would donate something for our work and infrastructure, you can do this over our paypal account:
+Hestia is open source, completely free to use and will stay free forever!
+If you like to donate something for our work and to help cover the expenses of our infrastructure, you can do this through PayPal:

 [![paypal](https://www.paypalobjects.com/en_US/i/btn/btn_donateCC_LG.gif)](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=ST87LQH2CHGLA)